Aleixo Sequeira

-Aleixo A. Sequeira (born 10 April 1957) is an Indian politician and businessman who serves as the member and cabinet minister in the second Pramod Sawant ministry of the Goa Legislative Assembly, representing the Nuvem Assembly constituency.
+Aleixo A. Sequeira (born 10 April 1957) is an Indian politician and businessman who serves as the member of the Goa Legislative Assembly, representing the Nuvem Assembly constituency.
 He successfully contested on the Indian National Congress ticket in the 2022 Goa Legislative Assembly election by defeating Revolutionary Goans Party candidate Arvind D'Costa by a margin of 4,397 votes.
+He defected to the Bharatiya Janata Party in 2022.